 Contact the Professionals

-At John Henry's Plumbing, Heating, and Air, we specialize in a full range of sewer and drain cleaning services, including pipelining, hydro jetting, and sewer excavation.
+At John Henry's Plumbing, Heating, Air, and Electrical, we specialize in a full range of sewer and drain cleaning services, including pipelining, hydro jetting, and sewer excavation.
 Our team can also handle any of your other plumbing needs or help with heating or cooling repair, maintenance, or installation services.
 For more information on pipe lining or to schedule plumbing or HVAC service in the Lincoln area, contact us today